How To Squat: Your Essential Guide To Proper Squat Form

-Squats are one of the most popular exercises, and for good reason.
-They’re versatile, simple, and incredibly beneficial to your overall health.
-And not just for your glutes: squats help strengthen multiple lower body muscles simultaneously, while also improving bone and joint health.
+Squats are one of the most popular and well-known strength training exercises here at Sweat, and for good reason.
+This versatile movement is incredibly beneficial for your overall health.
+And it’s not just your glutes that are benefiting: squats help strengthen multiple lower body and core muscle groups simultaneously, while also improving mobility, body composition, bone and joint health.

-Despite being a simple movement, it’s important to learn the correct form when performing squats to ensure you reap the benefits and get the most out of your workout.
+Despite being a simple movement, it’s important to learn the correct form when performing squats to ensure you reap the benefits, avoid injury, get the most out of your workout, and can safely add additional weight if you choose to.

 What are squats?

-Squats are a functional movement designed to strengthen your glutes, quads, hamstrings and core, all at once.
-They can be done as a bodyweight exercise or with added weights, making them a versatile and useful movement to have in your workout arsenal.
-There are multiple variations of squats you can do — which can help to place more of an emphasis on particular muscles.
-Done right, you can incorporate squats into many different kinds of training styles.
+Squats are a functional movement designed to strengthen your glutes, quads, hamstrings and core at the same time.
+They can be done as a bodyweight exercise or with added weights, making them a versatile and useful movement to have in your workout arsenal, no matter what training style you prefer.
+There are multiple variations you can try which help to place more of an emphasis on particular muscles.

 What are the benefits of squats?

-Part of the process of learning to squat, and progressing your squats, is squatting deeply.
-The deeper you are able to squat, the greater your range of motion.
-This means improving your lower body mobility and flexibility.
+Part of the process of learning to squat, progressing your squats and getting the most out of every rep is learning how to squat deeply.
+The deeper you are able to squat, the greater your range of motion and strength gains (we love to see you squat to a depth where your upper legs are parallel with the floor).

 Strengthened joints and bones